Diffusion Models as Constrained Samplers for Optimization with Unknown Constraints: Related Work

 \section{Related Work}

 \textbf{Diffusion models and data manifold.} Diffusion models have demonstrated impressive performance in various generative modeling tasks, such as image generation \citep{song2020score, ddpm}, video generation \citep{ho2022imagen}, and protein synthesis \citep{watson2023novo, gruver2023protein}.
-Several studies reveal diffusion models implicitly learn the data manifold~\cite{pidstrigach2022score, de2021diffusion,du2023flexible,wenliang2023score}.
-This feature of diffusion models has been used to estimate the intrinsic dimension of the data manifold in \cite{stanczuk2022your}.
+Several studies reveal diffusion models implicitly learn the data manifold \citep{pidstrigach2022score, de2021diffusion,du2023flexible,wenliang2023score}.
+This feature of diffusion models has been used to estimate the intrinsic dimension of the data manifold in \citep{stanczuk2022your}.
 Moreover, the concentration of the samples on a manifold can be observed through the singularity of the score function.
-This phenomenon is well-understood from a theoretical point of view and has been acknowledged in \cite{debortoli2022convergence,chen2022sampling}.
+This phenomenon is well-understood from a theoretical point of view and has been acknowledged in \citep{debortoli2022convergence,chen2022sampling}.

-\textbf{Optimization as sampling problems.} Numerous studies have investigated the relationship between optimization and sampling~\cite{ma2019sampling, stephan2017stochastic, trillos2023optimization, wibisono2018sampling, cheng2020interplay, cheng2020stochastic}.
-Sampling-based methods have been successfully applied in various applications of stochastic optimization when the solution space is too large to search exhaustively \citep{laporte1992vehicle} or when the objective function exhibits noise \citep{branke2004sequential} or countless local optima~\cite{burke2005robust, burke2020gradient}.
+\textbf{Optimization as sampling problems.} Numerous studies have investigated the relationship between optimization and sampling \citep{ma2019sampling, stephan2017stochastic, trillos2023optimization, wibisono2018sampling, cheng2020interplay, cheng2020stochastic}.
+Sampling-based methods have been successfully applied in various applications of stochastic optimization when the solution space is too large to search exhaustively \citep{laporte1992vehicle} or when the objective function exhibits noise \citep{branke2004sequential} or countless local optima \citep{burke2005robust, burke2020gradient}.
 A prominent solution to global optimization is through sampling with Langevin dynamics \citep{gelfand1991recursive}, which simulates the evolution of particles driven by a potential energy function.
 Furthermore, simulated annealing \citep{kirkpatrick1983optimization} employs local thermal fluctuations enforced by Metropolis-Hastings updates to escape local minima \citep{metropolis1953equation, hastings1970monte}.
-More recently, \citet{zhang2023let} employs GFlowNet to amortize the cost of the MCMC sampling process for combinatorial optimization with both closed-form objective function and constraint.
+More recently, \citep{zhang2023let} employs generative flow networks to amortize the cost of the sampling process for combinatorial optimization with both closed-form objectives and constraints.